Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 If you don't want to copy everything to the required folders etc you have to activate this plugin, check the 'load demo' checkbox in the plugin configuration screen and then de-activate and re-activate the plugin (sorry about that workaround :)).

-Now the demo survey (pdfgeneratordemo) should be in your list of surveys, you only have to activate it.
+Now the demo survey (LimesurveyPdfEmailResultscreenPluginDemo) should be in your list of surveys, you only have to activate it.

 NOTE: It may not work because of webserver permissions.
 Go to your limesurvey config file and set debug to 1.
 It will show you permissions errors (after disable and re-enable this plugin with the 'load demo' checkbox checked.

-Now put this in your pdfgeneratordemo config (this can't be preloaded):
+Now put this in your LimesurveyPdfEmailResultscreenPluginDemo config (this can't be preloaded):

 -check 'parse nested'
 -check 'Create pdf'
 -check 'Show download pdf text'
--put in the 'Download pdf text'-textbox: You can download your pdf {!-here-!}
--set 'Pdf template' to 'demo/pdf.html'
+-put in the 'Download pdf text'-textbox: [p]You can download your pdf [[here]][/p] -set 'Pdf template' to 'demo/pdf.html'
 -keep 'Download folder' as '/download' (don't change) -put in 'border=1cm | orientation=portrait' in 'Pdf configuration'